University Grants Academy (UGA)

 0.2 assigned time for T/TT faculty and the resources covering the supporting tools at the disposition of the T/TT faculty during the UGA program:

-- Workshops by campus experts on various aspects of proposal development in fall 2017;
+- Workshops by campus experts on various aspects of proposal development during AY 2018-19;

 - Proposal reviews by senior scholars in the field;